hpneo/doublefeature/BUILDING.md

 ```

 `grunt-node-webkit-builder` has one task, called `nodewebkit`, which downloads the node-webkit binaries and saves them in a new folder called `cache`.
 This task is used in the `dist` task, which creates the executables, according the platforms described in the `platforms` option.
 This Gruntfile also has a `start` task, which runs Double Feature, using the previously downloaded binaries.

+If you want to build for Windows you need Windows, or [Wine](https://www.winehq.org/).

 `package.json`: